Eljah/gae-test/README.md

+RUN WITH JDK 1.7, not WITH 1.8!!!!!!!!!! (thats due to bytecode manipulations)

 It's simplest possible application which uses spring-data with spring and runs on google app engine.
 Apache Maven is used as build manager.